Before first U.S. presidential debate, allies debate stakes

 His wife, Ann, will campaign in Nevada and Ryan will embark on a bus tour of eastern Iowa on Monday.

-(Additional reporting by Jeff Mason aboard Air Force One, Sam Youngman in Boston, Susan Cornwell and Bill Trott in Washington; editing by Alistair Bell and Todd Eastham)
+(Additional reporting by Jeff Mason aboard Air Force One and Sam Youngman in Boston, Massachusetts, and Susan Cornwell and Bill Trott in Washington; Editing by Alistair Bell and Doina Chiacu)